gainskills/Kex-Zh-Blog/content/post/2017-03-24-cisco-ips-inline-vlan-pair-mode.md

     and met the issue:

-    Cisco IPS failed to ping anything out of it, I run traffic capture on IPS’s interface, no packet out when I execute ping command.
+    Cisco IPS failed to ping anything out of it, I run traffic capture on IPS’s interface, no packet out when I execute the ping command.

     Related [post](http://www.unetlab.com/forum/viewtopic.php?f=5&t=55&sid=25184c5b3a889925218c20bffb2f180f) on EVE official forum, and the official answer is: This image is corrupted and not working neither on UNL nor EVE